 Why Western Province?

 At an assembly of the Christian Brothers in 2014, the question of where to situate the first cluster was raised, and various locations were suggested.
 A sizeable number of Brothers suggested Western Province, and the TST reflected on this view, did some research in collaboration with the Jesuit Centre for Theological Reflection, and hired an independent researcher to study the economic and social situation there.

 Western Province has a total population of 903,074, with a total number of households being 180, 179.
 The population annual growth rate for the province is 2.3%.
 The levels of extreme poverty have continued to remain high especially in the predominantly rural districts.
 Unlike other regions, results show a sharp increase in extreme poverty in Western Province between 2006 and 2010 from 64.9% to 73.3%, while the average poverty levels are at 83.3% ranking it as the poorest province in the country.
 However results show that there was a slight decline in urban poverty in the same province between 2006 and 2010 from 29.7% to 27.5% respectively.
 During the same period levels of extreme poverty had remained at about 13% of the urban population of the province.
 On the other hand, moderate poverty declined quite significantly from 16.7% to 14.4% between the same periods.
 These results reveal that some of the moderately poor persons in urban areas could have graduated out of poverty between 2006 and 2010 hence the increase in percentage of the non-poor from 70.3% to 72.5 %.( source 2010 national census of population and housing report-CSO).

 Given the economic and social challenges of Western Province, the TST felt that this area was a prime location for Brothers who wish to engage with people made poor.

-Here is a brief description of the five sites chosen for the new communities
+Here is a brief description of the four sites chosen for the new communities